GallstonesSkip to the navigation

 Do you need surgery or other treatment for your gallstones?

-Your chances of forming gallstones that can cause symptoms may be higher if you:
+Your chances of forming gallstones that can cause symptoms are higher if you:

 - Are female.
 Females are twice as likely as males to have gallstones.

 - Are Native American or Mexican-American.

 You may also be increasing your risk for gallstones if you:

 - Lose weight rapidly or lose weight by dieting and then gain weight back again.

 - Are taking estrogen (after menopause) or high-dose birth control pills.

 - Get very little or no exercise.